What Is the S&P 500?

 Sector coverage All major U.S. sectors Excludes utilities and transportation Heavy technology concentration

-The Dow Jones Industrial Average tracks only 30 companies and uses a price-weighted methodology — meaning companies with higher share prices, not larger market values, have more influence on the index.
-This makes it a narrower and arguably less representative measure of the overall market.
+The Dow Jones Industrial Average tracks only 30 companies and uses a price-weighted methodology, meaning companies with higher share prices, not larger market values, have more influence on the index.
+That makes it a narrower and less representative measure of the overall market.

 Although the S&P 500 itself cannot be purchased directly, investors can gain exposure through funds designed to replicate its composition.